 Rule 6.
 Understand your total financial commitments – now and over time

-If you read through the various questions asked on The Car Expert forums, or in the comments of any of the car finance articles, you’ll find countless people trying to find out how they can get out of their financial obligations.
+If you read through the various questions asked in any of the car finance articles, you’ll find countless people trying to find out how they can get out of their financial obligations.

 It might be because their circumstances have changed, or they have changed their minds, or they have a new job in a different country, or so on.

 Usually it’s problems affording the payments, and usually it can be traced back to a lack of thought or understanding of the long-term financial commitment of taking out car finance over four or five years.
 Plus buyers tend to forget that cars cost money to run – a recent study found that the average is £160/month, and that doesn’t include finance payments.